MDU-C2/STAD/UAV_sw/uav_ros2_ws/src/uav_cpp/src/uav_gui/imgui/README.md

 git clone -b docking https://github.com/ocornut/imgui.git
 ```

-## Moving the files

-We want to move the .h files to a include directory and the .cpp files to a lib directory.
-Run the commands below to do that.

-Note that it is not recursive.
-Do NOT use -r.

-The following source files from the repository are needed for imgui as well as the glfw and OpenGL backend to be used for rendering.
+The following source files from the repository are needed from imgui so that the glfw and OpenGL backends can be used for rendering.

 ```bash
 imgui/*.h